Skip to main content

 Is not equal toFinds entities that have a different value than the one selected.

-Is above or equal toFinds entities that have an equal or greater value than the one selected.
+Is above or equal toFinds entities that have an equal or greater numeric value than the one selected.

-Is below or equal toFinds entities that have an equal or smaller value than the one selected.
+Is below or equal toFinds entities that have an equal or smaller numeric value than the one selected.